 Innovations in LPG technology, such as marine gas oil (MGO) fuel alternatives, could further expand the range of applications for this fuel.
 Moreover, LPG’s role in the transportation sector may grow as governments implement stricter emissions standards for vehicles.

-In conclusion, while LNG and LPG share some similarities, they are distinct fuels with unique properties and applications.
 Both fuels have a role to play in the global shift towards cleaner and more efficient energy sources.
-Rather than competing, LNG and LPG can be seen as complementary fuels, each with their own advantages and areas of use.
+Rather than competing, LNG and LPG can be seen as complementary fuels, each with its own advantages and areas of use.

 The Role of LNG and LPG in Reducing Energy Poverty